shresthabijay/react-search-tutor/README.md

     - `npx @vue/cli create search-app`
   - Using React CLI, run the following to start an app:
     - `npx create-react-app search-app`
+- You can choose to use a different framework, or no framework at all, but we expect you to be ready to start developing and not spend time on setting up an environment.